ObjectBox Admin

 Stop the keep-alive service from the notification.

-To open the web app on your development machine check the log output when launching the app.
-Note the port of the URL:
+To open the web app on your development machine find the Admin URL log message as noted above.

-If available, like here, port 8090 is used.
-On your dev machine, use the ADB command to forward the port (or whichever you like) to that port of your device:
+Then, on your dev machine, use the ADB command to forward the port (or whichever you like) to that port of your device.
+If the default port 8090 is used, the command looks like this:

 adb forward tcp:8090 tcp:8090